Telkaoss/Jackettio-android/README.md

 # Fork of the Stremio add-on 'jackettio' for Android.

-**ATTENTION:** jackett is not working at the moment, I'm working on it *The Mono version of Termux has problems with TLS.
+**Warning:** jackett is not working at the moment, I'm working on it *The Mono version of Termux has problems with TLS.
 Therefore, "jackett" will not be able to search on trackers.
 That being said, you can try with Proot.
 I haven't had time to try it yet.
 I wanted jackettio to work natively on Termux without emulating a Linux distribution*